-Many of these issues are covered in EAPN Ireland’s Poverty Briefing 2018
+Many of these issues are covered in EAPN Ireland’s 2022 Poverty Watch

 Nelson Mandela said that “poverty is not an accident.
 Like slavery and apartheid, it is man made and can be removed by the actions of human beings” This is crucial in understanding that the causes of poverty are structural and that they can be changed if the right decisions are made.

 The EAPN (Europe) Explainer What is Poverty and How to Combat it? explains poverty as follows:

 - People experiencing poverty and social exclusion lack adequate income, resources and

 access to public and private services that are fundamental to a decent life.

 - Poverty can prevent full personal and family development and participation in social life

 and deprives society of people’s full potential to contribute to it and undermines social